‘Big Brother 21’s’ Bella Wang Reacts To Boyfriend Nick Maccarone Cheating On Her In Jury House

 “Nick and Kat are a thing in this house.
 I’m speechless.
 Kat freaking hated Nick and now they’re totally hooking.
 And, I’m sorry, but I thought Nick had a girlfriend when he left.
 So what about Bella?”

-After the live episode aired, a humiliated Bella took to Twitter to thank fans for their support, She also posted a second tweet which makes it clear she is totally done with Nick.
+After the live episode aired, a humiliated Bella took to Twitter to thank fans for their support.
+She also posted a second tweet which makes it clear she is totally done with Nick.

 I appreciate all of you ????